Spirited Away: Film industry

 Spirited Away is frequently regarded as one of the best films of the 21st century as well as one of the greatest animated films ever made.
-Comic Book Resources wrote that the film "set the bar extremely high for all anime movies that followed it – including Studio Ghibli's" and further explained that "It's a movie many people re-watch due to its comfort and nostalgia, and since Netflix brought the Ghibli movies to North America last year, it's become even more accessible".
 Vice also declared Spirited Away to be the all-time best animated film and wrote that the film "showed how breathtaking, heartfelt, and serious animation can be" that "Pixar, Disney, and other mainstream animators have still failed to genuinely realize 15 years later".
 In 2016, the BBC placed the film fourth on its list of the 100 Greatest Films of the 21st Century.

-Film director Steven Spielberg said that Spirited Away might be "better than any Disney films" he has ever seen.
-Rayna Denison, professor of film, television, and media studies, told Time that "This is a film made by a master animator at the height of his powers and it is one where the quality of the animation really does set it apart from everything else around it.
+Steven Spielberg said that Spirited Away might be "better than any Disney films" he has ever seen.
+Rayna Denison told Time: "This is a film made by a master animator at the height of his powers and it is one where the quality of the animation really does set it apart from everything else around it.
 Nobody else was making films that looked like this or that were as inventive as this was at this time".
-The film has been cited as influence for various Disney and Pixar animated films.
-Production designer Harley Jessup said that he initially looked at Spirited Away and was inspired by the spiritual feelings elements to utilize them in Coco.
-Co-writers Ken and Ryan Firpo cited the film as one of the influences that helps them explore "ideas of morality and humanity" in Eternals.
+The film has been cited as an influence on various Disney and Pixar animated films.
+Production designer Harley Jessup said that he initially looked at Spirited Away and was inspired by its spiritual elements to utilize similar themes in Coco.
+Co-writers Ken and Ryan Firpo cited the film as one of the influences that helped them explore "ideas of morality and humanity" in Eternals.
 Turning Reds director Domee Shi named Spirited Away as one of her favorite animated films and one of the influences for her film.